-How often to clean depends on pour rate, beer composition, line length, and even line material.
+How often to clean depends on pour rate, beer composition, line length, and even line material (vinyl vs. barrier tubing).
 The more often you pour, the harder the water, the longer the line length, the softer the material, the more often the lines should be cleaned.
 The Draught Beer Quality Manual (free PDF download) published by the Brewers Association recommends the following schedule for commercial establishments using two different products that serve different purposes:

 For our home use we aim to do a BLC/LLC cleaning every 3 months and an ALC cleaning every 12-18 months, but both often seem to slide a bit. 😉

 Parts and tools

 Beer faucet cleaning adapter (3/8" barb) andVinyl (PVC) tubing 5/16" ID andHose clamp (5/16" to 7/8" diameter hose)

 Vinyl (PVC) tubing 5/16" ID

 Ball lock keg quick disconnect jumper post or equivalent